falconmick/tdd-demo/slides.md

 ````

 <!--
-### v19 faker doesnt like extensions

 All that remains in our little demo is to add in logging for invalid cars!

 {click}

-in our new test we are setting up our scenario with a specific value for our good car scenario such that our assertion
+in our new test we are setting up our scenario with a specific value for our good car value such that our assertion
-later specifically calls out the car name we have provided.
+later specifically test that we received the expected car name

 {click}

+The following code would therefore currently fail because we are not calling any logging.
+However that is not what
-When we run this test instead of our usual error message that we would have expected, of which no occurances of the call
+actually happens when we run the test instead we see:
-were discovered from that mock, we instead see:
 -->

 ---